alexdwagner/alexdwagner.github.io/pages/about.md

 * Documentary film
 * Learning, teaching, and systems thinking
 * Making useful things with my hands

-Some projects from previous chapters of my life include:

-* Writing a newsletter called [Things That Should Exist](https://thingsthatshouldexist.substack.com/)
-* Attending and documenting my experience at the [School for Poetic Computation](/sfpc-blog-index/)
-* Building software projects and open-source tools
-* Making music, films, and interactive art

 This site is a collection of things I've made, things I've learned, and things I've found interesting over the years.